peterprokop/pubnative-ios-mediation-sdk/README.md

 <a name="usage_targeting_ad"></a>
 ### Targeting ad

 If you want to use targeting for the Ads, you need to create `PubnativeAdTargetingModel` and fill it with data.
-Then initialize `PubnativeInsightDataModel` with this targeting model.
+Then set targeting with `setTargeting` from `PubnativeNetworkRequest`.

 For Swift:
 ```swift